-The Greater Victoria Bike to Work Society (GVBTWS) is a registered non-profit society governed by a volunteer board of directors.
+The Greater Victoria Bike to Work Society (GVBTWS) is a registered non-profit society governed by a volunteer Board of Directors.
+Our mandate is to encourage and promote the bicycle as a viable form of transportation to and from work.

-To accomplish our mission, we set the following goals:
+To accomplish this, the Society endorses the following goals:

 - Raise the profile of cycling to work and expand commuter bicycle use by holding an annual ‘Bike to Work Week‘